MA in Criminology, Law and Society

 Thesis

-Students must apply 6 credits of thesis to the degree.
+Students must successfully complete a master's thesis, which demonstrates the ability to conduct independent research.
 A thesis proposal must be submitted to the graduate director prior to registering for thesis credits.
 The master's thesis must be defended orally before a committee of three faculty.
 The committee chair and at least one member must be CLS graduate faculty.

+Students must apply 6 credits of thesis to the degree.
 Students must follow the thesis enrollment policy of the university and once enrolled in CRIM 799 Master's Thesis, maintain continuous enrollment as specified in Academic Policies.

 CRIM 799 Master's Thesis 6